louisstow/doc.sproute.io/notes.md

 Open the `index` page.
 This is the home page when people view your space.
 We will list the notes here.
 Add the following:

-    {{ get /data/notes?sort=_lastModified,desc as notes }}
+    {{ get /data/notes?sort=_lastUpdated,desc as notes }}

-All data is retrieved through an [HTTP interface](http://getsproute.com/docs/rest) so the `get` tag must take a URL.
+All data is retrieved through an [HTTP interface](http://getsproute.com/docs/rest) so the `{{ get }}` tag must take a URL.
 The request above is retrieving all notes for the logged in user and stores the results in a variable called `notes`.
 We use a query parameter to sort the results by last modified first (An underscore denotes a built-in field).

 Let's display each note in a list: